lexboreas/data_mining_experiment/readme.txt

-Experimenting with data mining, Twitter API, feeds ...
+Experimenting with data mining, Twitter API ...
 Do not use any part of this app in production.
 It's not threadsafe, not fast and full of bugs.